Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras: Applications

 \begin{defn}[Watatani\cite{Watatani:index}] Let $P\subset A$ be an inclusion of unital $C\sp*$-algebras and $E:A \to P$ be an conditional expectation.
 Then we way that $E$ has a quasi-basis if there exist elements $u_k,v_k$ for $k=1,\dots, n$ such that

-In this case, we define the Watatani index of $E$ as In other words, we say that $E$ has a finite index if there exist a quasi-basis. \end{defn} It is proved that a quasi-basis can be chosen as $\{(u_1, u_1^*), \dots, (u_n, u_n^*)\}$ so that $\Index E$ is a nonzero positive element in $A$ commuting with $A$.
-Thus if $A$ is simple, it is a nonzero positive scalar.\\
+In this case, we define the Watatani index of $E$ as In other words, we say that $E$ has a finite index if there exists a quasi-basis. \end{defn} It is proved that a quasi-basis can be chosen as $\{(u_1, u_1^*), \dots, (u_n, u_n^*)\}$ so that $\Index E$ is a nonzero positive element in $A$ commuting with $A$.
+Thus if $A$ is simple, it is a nonzero positive scalar.
+From now on we say that a condition expectation $E$ is of index-finite type if $E$ has a finite index.